BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 Curricular information is subject to change.

-You will study Irish, European, and Global History from the Middle Ages to the present.
+You will study Irish, European, and Global History from the medieval to the modern era.
 You will engage with different aspects of History – political, cultural, social, and economic.
 You will explore questions and problems, and develop your critical thinking skills and your ability to express your ideas and arguments.

 DN 520 Joint Honours